TALKING ABOUT INFERTILITY

 Very often, when couples first start noticing difficulty in trying to conceive, they observe what other people notice as well.
 "Don't you want to have kids?" or "As soon as you stop worrying about it, you'll get pregnant" are common statements that our patients hear.
 Questions and statements like these, while perhaps well intentioned, can sometimes be very hurtful.
 Sometimes, when coping with infertility, it may seem that all of your friends are getting pregnant.
 If only other people knew what you were feeling and experiencing, or at least knew to respect what you'd rather not share?

 One of the most helpful organizations for people who are facing challenges in building their families is RESOLVE, the National Infertility Association.
 RESOLVE has five infertility peer-led support groups, and four professionally led support groups right here in the San Francisco Bay Area.
 They also have useful online resources including tips for talking about infertility with friends, family and co-workers.

 Here are seven tips from RESOLVE on how to talk about infertility with family and friends, if you decide to do so.
-If you're not sure if you event want to have a conversation with your friends or familiy members about your family-building journey, you can ask yourself these four questions about talking with friends during infertility.
+If you're not sure if you event want to have a conversation with your friends or familiy members about your family-building journey, you can ask yourself these four questions about talking with friends during infertility and fertility challenges.

 IT'S OKAY TO SET YOUR OWN TERMS

 Maintaining a level of privacy is perfectly normal and dignified; it should never be mistaken for secrecy.
 RESOLVE outlines some steps that allow you to contain the flow of where your conversation does and doesn’t go.

 - Decide how much detail you and your partner want to share.
 Respect each other's need for privacy about certain details.